 Any insolvency mechanism or turnaround project has a downside so it is best to understand what these are so they can be mitigated.
 First it might be appropriate to look at the advantages of the CVA ("the proposal") specifically and see the flip side.

-The advantages are:
+The advantages of a CVA are:

-- Board and shareholders generally remain in control of the company.
+- Board and shareholders generally remain in control of the company

-- Has much lower costs than administration or receivership.
+- Has much lower costs than administration or receivership

-- You do not have to say you are in a CVA to your customers.
+- You do not have to say you are in a CVA to your customers

 - Good for creditors as they retain a customer and receive a dividend on their debts.

-What are the disadvantages then?
+What are the disadvantages of a CVA then?

-- Board and shareholders generally remain in control of the company. - Seriously though this can be seen as a disadvantage!
+- Board and shareholders generally remain in control of the company - seriously though this can be seen as a disadvantage!

 - CVAs will run for 3-5 years

-- Depending on complexity 3 weeks is really the shortest time one can practically put a proposal forward at reasonable cost.
+- Depending on complexity 3 weeks is really the shortest time one can practically put a proposal forward at reasonable cost

-- It does not bind the secured creditors.
+- It does not bind the secured creditors

 - 75% by value of the creditors need to agree.